Fort Lauderdale Head and Neck Injury Lawyers

 At Lawlor, White & Murphey, P.C., we have dedicated our careers to helping accident victims recover the maximum amount of compensation possible after sustaining head and neck injuries in South Florida accidents.
 We know what it takes to succeed when going up against large corporations and insurance companies who will fight tooth and nail to minimize the value of your injuries—and we fight back with our considerable resources and passion for justice to get the best possible results in your case.
 If you have sustained head or neck injuries in a South Florida accident, contact our offices today to schedule a free initial consultation to discuss your case with our experienced personal injury lawyers.

-Examples of Head and Neck Injuries Commonly Sustained in South Florida Accidents
+Examples of Head and Neck Injuries Commonly Sustained in Fort Lauderdale Accidents

 Head and neck injuries cover a relatively wide range of injuries that you may have sustained in an accident.
 Some common types of head and neck injuries that may result after you have been involved in a South Florida accident include: